 1. The host:

 In our production system, regardless of planted crop (whether corn, cotton, grain sorghum, rice, soybean, wheat) more often than not, but not in every field situation, a susceptible cultivar is planted that does not contain resistantance genes for a particular disease.
 Excluding rusts (common rust of corn, southern rust of corn, soybean rust of soybean, peanut rust) in this particular section since they are have to blow into the MS production system from somewhere to our south and ALL corn and soybean varieties are susceptible to rusts.
 Wheat rusts are similar in that they have to blow into MS; however, tolerant varieties exist.
-However, for some foliar diseases, specifically in corn and soybean, there are plenty of varieties available with some level of tolerance to a particular pathogen/disease (e.g. frogeye leaf spot).
+However, for some foliar diseases, specifically in corn and soybean, there are plenty of varieties available with some level of tolerance to a particular pathogen/disease (e.g., frogeye leaf spot).

 2. The pathogen:

-The pathogen is simply any particular organism (bacterial, fungal, or viral), but in this particular situation I’ll continue to refer to the fungal organisms, that can cause a disease in a particular crop plant.
+The pathogen is simply any particular organism (bacterial, fungal, or viral), but in this particular situation I will continue to refer to the fungal organisms, that can cause a disease in a particular crop plant.
 In some cases the pathogen is present at a particular location especially if a continuous crop has been grown.
 Most fungal organisms can overwinter in a field between seasons on senesced plant material or even in the soil profile.
 The fact that fungi can overwinter within a particular field is one major reason that rotation as well as planting a resistant variety is such an important consideration.
 Again, in this particular situation, rusts are the exception to this particular rule.

 3. The environment:

 The environment is probably the single most delimiting factor for the development of a plant disease situation.
 Hence the side of the disease triangle for the environmental factor being skewed.
 Without a conducive environment, a plant disease will not occur.
-In most cases, a conducive environment involves high humidity, or “free moisture” on the leaf surface in the form of dew as well as moderate temperatures.
-Most fungi don’t like the temperature extremes.
+In most cases, a conducive environment involves high humidity, or free moisture on the leaf surface in the form of dew as well as moderate temperatures.
+Most fungi do not like the temperature extremes.
 However, the environment must remain conducive for a specific amount of time for disease to occur.
 Time is the key component lacking in the three-dimensional disease triangle and the reason for the additional fourth component since a prolonged period of exposure between the host and the pathogen in a conducive environment will be required prior to disease incidence and symptom expression.